pyOpenSci/pyopensci.github.io/_posts/2024-07-22-pyopensci-at-scipy-2024.md

 ### Navigating the Python packaging challenges together

-Of course, there were a few challenges too.
+Of course, there were a few challenges, too.

 1. Many participants came without working through the setup instructions.
 This was particularly problematic for those with government-issued laptops, where